By Neil Merrett

-The late David Bowie, an Iconic rock star and purveyor of great haircuts, was seen as being a hyperbolist when in the year 2000 he argued that the early internet had put humanity on the cusp of something both “exhilarating and terrifying” in terms of impacts on art, society and the human psyche.
+The late David Bowie, an Iconic rock star and purveyor of great haircuts, was seen as being a hyperbolist when in the year 2000 he argued that the early internet had put humanity on the cusp of something both “exhilarating and terrifying” in terms of its impacts on art, society and the human psyche.

 Where some just saw a publishing platform, Bowie argued at the time that the very nature of communication and collaboration between humans was to change in ways that were then and even now, impossible to define in terms of their future direction.